zararah/opendevtoolkit/how-to-contribute.md

 *Required fields

-This is an example, filled out for the proof of concept tool 'Organisation-ID-a-tron':
+This is an example, filled out for the proof of concept tool 'Organisation-ID-a-tron' - it appears [like this](http://opendevtoolkit.net/resources/online-iati-tools.html#organisation-id-a-tron) on the tools page.

 [yml]
 ```yaml